Buddha Tooth Relic Temple and Museum: Third floor

-Fourth Storey
+Fourth floor

 Sacred Light Chamber (Chinese: 靈光殿; pinyin: Língguāng-diàn): This chamber is the repository of the Buddha Tooth Relic.
 The stupa housing the relic is enshrined in the center of the chamber, with a mandala depicting the Buddha Vairocana adorning the ceiling above the stupa, and statuettes of 36 dragons adorning the stupa's base.
 The ceiling is cordoned by gilt flower garland offering lamps and a jewel netting.
 The walls of the chamber are adorned with painted images of the Twenty Devas and the floor is lined with gold tiles.
 The main dome of the stupa is decorated with 7 parasols, with many Burmese jeweled bangles dangling from the last parasol.
 Below the dome are 189 sets of gemstones such as emeralds and rubies.
 A solid gold statue of the Buddha Maitreya sits at the center of the stupa.
 The statue reclines in the bhadrasana posture on a throne, with each feet resting on a lotus, symbolic of royalty.
 The hands of the statue are posed forming the dharmacakra mudra.
 A round aureole radiates behind the statue's head.
 On the lowest tier of the stupa lies the intricately carved bas reliefs of the Thirty-Five Confession Buddhas, in pure gold.
 The dome ends on a circular base with engraved floral motifs and sits on a square platform.
 At the sides of the square platform are 8 gold panels with engravings depicting the various scenes of Sakyamuni Buddha's life, starting with the dream of Queen Maya and ending with the Buddha's attainment of Parinirvana.
 These panels are in traditional Gandharan style of the period.
 At each of the four corners of the platform, a pillar, modelled after the ones erected by King Ashoka, has been placed, with a lion statuette decorating the top of each pillar.